 The data retention options play a big part in compliance.
 Under GDPR, you can’t process candidate data indefinitely.
 You must also delete candidate data if you haven’t provided your Privacy Notice to the candidate within a month of sourcing their details.
 But if you’re sourcing multiple candidates, how can you remember to delete their information from your database when the legal period has passed?
 And how can you stay compliant without losing a huge amount of time manually deleting every candidate?

 Workable’s data retention options tackle these issues.
-There are two features that you’ll be asked to turn on after you’ve created your Privacy Notice:
+There are two sections that you’ll be asked to set up after you’ve created your Privacy Notice:

 By turning on the first data retention option, you enable Workable to delete old candidate data automatically.
 What ‘old’ means is up to you; you’re able to set a specific number of months (which should ideally be less than a year):